bikash451/Bypass-Authentication/README.md

 ### Sample Brute-force Attack on Username
 Use Burp Suite's Sniper attack with the username payload list.
 Look for a unique status code in the responses to identify the valid username.

+### Preventions
+1. Limit login attempts per IP and per account.
+2. Temporarily lock after N failures and notify the account owner.
+3. Require MFA (OTP, push, or hardware key)
+4. Use of strong passwords with alpha-numeric character.

 ### Recommended Browsers
 - Chromium or Firefox are recommended for best compatibility with Burp Suite and this demo.